 Step 1: Prepare the Cheesesteak Filling

-Sauté the diced onions and bell peppers in olive oil over medium heat until softened, about 5-7 minutes.
-Add the thinly sliced steak to the skillet, season with salt, pepper, and garlic powder, and cook, stirring frequently, until the meat is browned, approximately 5-7 minutes.
-Remove from heat and allow the mixture to cool slightly.
+Heat olive oil in a skillet over medium heat.
+Sauté the diced onions and bell peppers until they’re soft, about 5–7 minutes.
+Add the sliced steak, season with salt, pepper, and garlic powder, and cook until the meat is browned, about another 5–7 minutes.
+Remove from heat and let it cool a bit.

 Step 2: Prepare the Dough

 Preheat your oven to 375°F (190°C).
-On a lightly floured surface, roll out the pizza dough into a rectangle, approximately ¼ inch thick, ensuring it is even throughout.
+On a lightly floured surface, roll out the pizza dough into a rectangle about ¼ inch thick and try to keep it even.

 Step 3: Assemble the Breadsticks

-Cut the rolled-out dough into rectangles, about 3 inches by 6 inches.
-Place a spoonful of the cheesesteak filling, along with a sprinkle of provolone cheese, onto one half of each rectangle.
-Fold the other half of the dough over the filling, sealing the edges by pressing down with a fork.
+Cut the dough into 3x6 inch rectangles.
+Spoon some of the cheesesteak filling and a sprinkle of provolone cheese onto half of each rectangle.
+Fold the other half over the filling and seal the edges by pressing down with a folk.

 Step 4: Baking

-Place the assembled breadsticks on a greased baking sheet, ensuring they have enough space in between.
-Brush the tops with olive oil to encourage browning.
-Bake in the preheated oven for 15-20 minutes or until golden brown and crispy on the outside.
+Place the breadsticks on a lightly greased baking sheet, leaving space between them.
+Brush the tops with olive oil so they brown nicely.
+Bake for 15–20 minutes or until they’re golden brown and crispy.

 Step 5: Serve

-Once baked, remove the breadsticks from the oven and let them cool slightly.
-Serve warm with optional hot sauce or marinara sauce for dipping.
+Let the breadsticks cool for a few minutes after baking.
+Serve warm with hot sauce or marinara sauce for dipping, if you like.

 3.3 Expert Tips for the Perfect Breadstick